nuxeo/nuxeo-js-client/README.md

 object through `var operation = client.operation('Document.GetChildren')`, the `operation` object will have its `repositoryName` field set to `test`.

-The values can be modified by using the same methods on the `Operation`, `Request` and `Document` objects.
+Values can be modified by using the same methods on the `Operation`, `Request` and `Document` objects.

 **client.timeout(timeout)**

-Set the common timeout in ms to be used for the requests.
+Sets the common timeout in ms to be used for the requests.
 Used also for the `Nuxeo-Transaction-Timeout` header.

 **client.header(name, value)**

-Set a common header to be used for the requests.
+Sets a common header to be used for the requests.

 **client.headers(headers)**

-Set common headers to be used for the requests.
+Sets common headers to be used for the requests.

 **client.repositoryName(repositoryName)**

-Set the default repository name for the requests (`X-NXRepository` header).
+Sets the default repository name for the requests (`X-NXRepository` header).

 **client.schema(schema)**

-Add a schema to the default list of schemas to retrieved when fetching documents (`X-NXDocumentProperties` header).
+Adds a schema to the default list of schemas to retrieved when fetching documents (`X-NXDocumentProperties` header).

 **client.schemas(schemas)**

-Add schemas to the default list of schemas to retrieved when fetching documents (`X-NXDocumentProperties` header).
+Adds schemas to the default list of schemas to retrieved when fetching documents (`X-NXDocumentProperties` header).

 ## Making API Calls!

-### Callbacks and error handling
+### Callbacks and Error Handling

-Most of the methods that actually make an API call can take a callback in the form
+Most of the methods that actually make an API call can take a callback in the form:

     function(error, data, response /* the response from Restler, or jqXHR from jQuery when using browser client */) {
       if (error) {